StoccoDavide/indigo/docs_build/sphinx/api-matlab/program_listing_file_Base.m.rst

        %
        % - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
        %
-       %> Set the number of invariants/contraints of the system of ODEs/DAEs.
+       %> Set the number of invariants/hidden constraints of the system of ODEs/DAEs.
        %
        function set_num_invs( this, num_invs )
          this.m_num_invs = num_invs;